First-order convergence for $321$-avoiding permutations: Preliminaries

 \subsection{Model theory}

 We refer to \cite{CK90}, \cite{H93} and \cite{M06} for various different presentations of the model theory.
-Hodge in \cite{H93} humorously conceding to Plato's dialectical reasoning, claims that it is not possible to cover the topic in a linear fashion.
+Hodges in \cite{H93} humorously conceding to Plato's dialectical reasoning, claims that it is not possible to cover the topic in a linear fashion.
 Here we provide a concise outline.

-First, we define a \textit{structure} $\cal{M}$, through its four components: \begin{enumerate} \item A non-empty set $A,$ which is called the \textit{domain} of $\cal{M},$ \item A set of functions $\cal{F}^A$ and positive integers $n_f$ such that $f^A:A^{n_f}\rightarrow A$ for $f \in \cal{F}^A,$ \item A set of relations $\cal{R}^A$ and positive integers $n_R$ such that $R^A \subseteq A^{n_R}$ for each $R \in \cal{R}^A,$ \item A set of constant elements $\cal{C}^A \subseteq A.$ \end{enumerate} Any of the sets $\cal{F}^A, \cal{R}^A$ and $\cal{C}^A$ can be empty.
+A \emph{language} $\cal{L}$ consists of a set of symbols used to describe structures: a set of function symbols $\cal{F}$, a set of relation symbols $\cal{R}$, and a set of constant symbols $\cal{C}$.
+Each function $f \in \cal{F}$ has a fixed number of arguments, and each relation symbol $R \in \cal{R}$ has a fixed number of arguments.
+Any of the sets $\cal{F}, \cal{R}, \cal{C}$ may be empty.

-We define a \textit{language} $\cal{L}$ to be a collection of non-logical symbols which include the symbols representing functions, relations and constants.
-We assume that the symbols can be read off from a given structure.
-On the other hand, the logical symbols are the negation ($\neg.$); the equality sign ($=$); the universal ($\forall$) and existential ($\exists$) quantifiers; and the Boolean connectives ($\vee, \wedge, \neg, \Rightarrow, \Leftrightarrow$).
+The function, relation, and constant symbols of $\cal{L}$ are called \emph{non-logical symbols}, as these are the symbols interpreted by structures.
+In contrast, the logical symbols, which are present in every language, include negation ($\neg$), equality ($=$), the universal ($\forall$) and existential ($\exists$) quantifiers, and the Boolean connectives ($\vee, \wedge, \Rightarrow, \Leftrightarrow$).